-- At the level of a Luxembourg company, an exemption from corporate income tax and municipal business tax is available on dividends, liquidation proceeds and capital gains derived on participations of at least 10% that the Luxembourg company holds, or commits itself to hold, for an uninterrupted period of 12 months, in an eligible subsidiary.
-If the 10% threshold is not reached, the participation exemption may nevertheless apply if during the aforementioned 12-month holding period the acquisition price of the eligible participation always amounted to at least €1.2 million (for the exemption of dividends and liquidation proceeds) or €6 million (for the exemption on capital gains).
-Eligible companies include other EU-resident companies listed in EU Directive 2011/96/EU on the common system applicable in the case of parent companies and subsidiaries of different member states, non-resident companies limited by share capital that are subject to a tax that corresponds to the Luxembourg corporate income tax, as well as other Luxembourg resident fully-taxable companies. - Shareholdings in eligible subsidiaries are further exempt from the net worth tax. - Finally, dividend distributions made by Luxembourg companies to eligible parent companies are exempt from dividend withholding tax, provided the eligible parent has held, or has committed itself to hold, for an uninterrupted period of 12 months, a participation of 10% or of an acquisition price of €1.2 million in the distributing company.
-Eligible parents include other EU resident companies listed in the aforementioned EU Directive 2011/96/EU, or a Luxembourg permanent establishment thereof, companies which are resident in a state that has concluded a double tax treaty with Luxembourg and which are subject to a tax corresponding to Luxembourg corporate income tax, as well as their permanent establishments, Swiss companies limited by share capital which are effectively subject to corporate income tax in Switzerland without benefiting from an exemption, companies resident in a State member of the European Economic Area fully liable to a tax corresponding to Luxembourg corporate income tax and their Luxembourg permanent establishments, as well as other Luxembourg resident fully taxable companies.
+- a) At the level of a Luxembourg company, an exemption from corporate income tax and municipal business tax is available on dividends, liquidation proceeds and capital gains derived on participations of at least 10 per cent that the Luxembourg company holds, or commits itself to hold, for an uninterrupted period of at least 12 months, in an eligible subsidiary.
+If the 10 per cent threshold is not reached, the participation exemption may nevertheless apply if, during the aforementioned 12 month holding period, the acquisition price of the eligible participation always amounted to at least €1.2m (for the exemption of dividends and liquidation proceeds) or €6m (for the exemption on capital gains).
+Eligible companies include: - i. other EU-resident companies listed in EU Directive 2011/96/EU on the common system applicable in the case of parent companies and subsidiaries of different Member States; - ii. non-resident companies limited by shares that are subject to a tax that corresponds to the Luxembourg corporate income tax; and - iii. other Luxembourg resident fully taxable companies limited by shares. - b) Shareholdings in eligible subsidiaries are further exempt from the net worth tax under the same conditions as for the dividend exemption.
+There is however no minimum holding period. - c) Finally, dividend distributions made by Luxembourg companies to eligible parent companies are exempt from dividend withholding tax, provided the eligible parent has held, or has committed itself to hold, for an uninterrupted period of 12 months, a participation of 10 per cent or of an acquisition price of €1.2m in the distributing company.
+Eligible parents include: - i. other EU resident companies listed in the aforementioned EU Directive 2011/96/EU or a Luxembourg permanent establishment thereof; - ii. companies which are resident in a state that has concluded a double tax treaty with Luxembourg and which are subject to a tax corresponding to Luxembourg corporate income tax, as well as their permanent establishments; - iii.
+Swiss companies limited by shares which are effectively subject to corporate income tax in Switzerland without benefiting from an exemption; - iv. companies resident in a State member of the European Economic Area fully liable to a tax corresponding to Luxembourg corporate income tax and their Luxembourg permanent establishments; and - v. other Luxembourg resident fully taxable companies limited by shares.

-In the case of leveraged acquisitions, Luxembourg companies are generally not subject to withholding tax on interest payments, except in very limited cases (e.g., profit-sharing bonds or notes), or if the payment falls within the scope of the Luxembourg law dated 23 December 2005 under which payments of interest or similar income made since January 1, 2006 (but accrued since July 1, 2005) by a paying agent established in Luxembourg to or for the immediate benefit of an individual beneficial owner who is resident of Luxembourg, may be subject to a withholding tax of 20%.
-Leveraged buy-out structures may thus efficiently be structured through Luxembourg.
+In the case of leveraged acquisitions, Luxembourg companies are generally not subject to withholding tax on interest payments except in very limited cases (eg, profit-sharing bonds or notes), or if the payment falls within the scope of the amended Luxembourg law dated 23 December 2005.
+Under this law, payments of interest or similar income made by a paying agent established in Luxembourg to or for the immediate benefit of an individual beneficial owner who is resident of Luxembourg, may be subject to a withholding tax of 20 per cent.